TosbackCgusBridge-Bot/CGUs-versions/Ebaumsworld/Privacy Policy.md

+*   STAR WEIRDS BLOG 5...
+*   VIDEO Travis Snider Makes Amazing Catch
-*   VIDEO Wonderland - Abandoned Theme Park in China
+*   VIDEO Zombie Snails
+*   VIDEO Ravens Fans Vulgar Chant
+*   VIDEO Painful Stone Parkour Fail
+*   VIDEO Blue Laser Cigarette Lighter
+*   VIDEO Dog Wants This Root
+*   VIDEO Shotgun Hits Face
-*   VIDEO Smart Car T-BONES Patrol Car
+*   VIDEO Superstar In The Making
 *   WAYS TO SAVE BLOG 5 Ways to Save a Buttload of Money!
-*   GET GROUCHY PARTNER Grouch Gallery
-*   PARTNER REAL OR FAKE
-*   VIDEO Quick Thinking Officers Dodge Crash
+*   VIDEO I'm A Prefect!
 *   VIDEO Awesome Karaoke Phillipino Kid
-*   VIDEO Detroit Lions Hail Mary Vs. the Titans
-*   VIDEO F\*ck Tha Police
-*   VIDEO Travis Snider Makes Amazing Catch
+*   VIDEO Karate Kid Fail
-*   VIDEO Police Beat Young Teens In Madrid Spain
 *   CELEBRIDEAD GALLERY Celebrity Life Update
+*   VIDEO Deer VS Skater
 *   DEMOLITION!
 PARTNER Cedar Point's Space Spiral Demolition
+*   VIDEO Guy Eats Spider
+*   VIDEO Eye Of The Pig Caller
+*   VIDEO 'QUIK'
+*   SAM JACKSON PARTNER Sam Jackson Quotes
 *   BEST OF HAZING BLOG Fraternity Hazing is Retarded.
-*   SAM JACKSON PARTNER Sam Jackson Quotes
-*   GALLERY 31 Amazing Photos
-*   GALLERY My House Use To Be Right There
-*   VIDEO Suzuki Recovery Fail
-*   VIDEO Cone Crust Pizza
+*   VIDEO The Anger Room
-*   GALLERY D.E.R.P.
 *   CUBE MAPPING PARTNER 3D Cube Mapping Demo
-*   VIDEO Reporter Gets A Face Full Of Water
-*   VIDEO Spaz Cat Defends Position
+*   VIDEO Tilt-Shift San Francisco
-*   HALLOWEEN CRAP BLOG Halloween...

 Privacy Policy Viumbe, LLC. ("Viumbe") respects your privacy.
 This policy explains the privacy practices of Viumbe website and the following websites owned and operated by Viumbe and included therein: EbaumsWorld.com, YourDailyMedia.com, and Celebremix.com (together will be referred to as: "Viumbe Websites") and Viumbe's products, software, data feeds, and services offered to you on, from or through the Viumbe Websites (collectively the "Service").
 It describes the ways Viumbe collects and uses your personal information on the Service and the rights and options available to you with respect to your information.